NatoliChris/documentation/arch-linux/arch-install.md

         - I will refer to this partition as ``sdX1``
     - Rest of the partition: type=LINUX LVM
         - I will refer to this partition as ``sdX2``
+    - NOTE: If you have UEFI you need an EFI partition (Follow the EFI partition guide closely!)
+        - Format as `FAT32`: ``mkfs.fat -F32 /dev/sdX3``
 3. ``cryptsetup luksFormat /dev/sdX2`` : the main partition (not boot)
     * Note: you can choose which type of Luks encryption to use here, please check [https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS) documentation
 4. ``cryptsetup open --type luks /dev/sdX2 lvm``